 - International Women's Rights Action Watch Asia Pacific

 - Minority Rights Group International (MRG) - Word | PDF

 - Project on Organizing, Development, Education and Research (PODER)

 - The Asia Pacific Forum on Women Law and Developments (APWLD)

 - The Legal Resources Centre

-On 21 February 2017, CAWG, represented by many of these members and the ESCR-Net secretariat’s Legal Director, will join a Day of General Discussion in Geneva on the draft General Comment.
-All ESCR-Net members are encouraged to review the program of the day, watch the discussions live via webcast, and comment via social media using the hashtags #UN_CESCR, #StopCorporateAbuse and #corporatecapture.
+On 21 February 2017, CAWG, represented by many of these members and the ESCR-Net secretariat’s Legal Director, joined a Day of General Discussion in Geneva on the draft General Comment.
+All ESCR-Net members were encouraged to review the program of the day, watch the discussions live via webcast, and comment via social media using the hashtags #UN_CESCR, #StopCorporateAbuse and #corporatecapture.

 CAWG continues to emphasize the importance of a coordinated approach by UN treaty bodies and agencies to reinforce state obligations – both domestic and extraterritorial – in connection with the practices and impact of increasingly powerful and often transnational private actors.
 CAWG also recognizes this General Comment as a potentially important building block for the future UN treaty on human rights and business.
 Priorities for the proposed treaty were outlined in a collective CAWG submission to the UN Intergovernmental Working Group (IGWG - composed of states guiding the treaty process), in October 2016.